atsaloli/cicd/02_40-testing-with-phpunit.md

 ### Continuous Integration
 #### Testing with PHPUnit

-Add the following PHP files to your "www" project:
+Add the following to your "www" project:

 Hello.php (source code):